-One of the misconceptions people people have regarding shopping catalogs is that they’re an old fashioned way of doing business.
+One of the misconceptions people have regarding shopping catalogs is that they’re an old fashioned way of doing business.
 And they couldn’t be more wrong about it.
 Catalogs are not only a valuable tool to increase brand awareness and tell your “brand story”, but they’re also a powerful asset that can be used to maximize sales, especially when well-integrated with other channels.
-They sort of make this transition from the offline to the online world and statistics have shown that companies which use catalogs have a better grip on their sales strategy.
-Because in the end all businesses want the same thing: sales and more sales.
+They sort of making this transition from the offline to the online world and statistics have shown that companies that use catalogs have a better grip on their sales strategy.
+Because in the end, all businesses want the same thing: sales and more sales.
 And online catalog shopping can help you achieve that.

 Think of your catalog as a shop

 Since the main purpose of a shopping catalog is to drive sales, why not think of your catalog (whether it be printed or digital) as a shop?